Distinguished categories and the Zilber-Pink conjecture: Introduction

 To give an idea of the power of this approach, we note that it encompasses algebraic tori, (semi-)abelian varieties, pure and mixed Shimura varieties, and even powers of the additive group as well as general connected commutative algebraic groups.
 Many (but not all) of these examples of distinguished categories also satisfy a fifth axiom \ref{ax:5}, which is needed for some of the results in this article.

 Such an axiomatic approach has advantages as well as disadvantages: In the case of Shimura varieties (pure or mixed), the method allows to dispense with their very technical definition once the axioms have been verified.
 Another obvious advantage is that certain statements can then be proven for all examples at once.
 As for disadvantages, the approach is far too general to grasp the arithmetic subtleties that have so far been crucial in proving deep results on unlikely intersections (lower bounds for the size of Galois orbits, height upper bounds, etc.).
 Nevertheless, it provides a streamlined approach to performing certain reduction steps.
-Other attempts to axiomatize basic facts about unlikely intersections have been made by Zilber \cite{Zilber16}, Ullmo \cite{Ullmo}, and Pila \cite{PilaUnpubl}.
+Other attempts to axiomatize basic facts about unlikely intersections have been made by Zilber \cite{Zilber16}, Ullmo \cite{Ullmo}, Pila \cite{PilaUnpubl}, and Eterovi\'{c} and Scanlon \cite{Eterovic_Scanlon_Preprint}.

 We have already mentioned the article \cite{HP} by Habegger and Pila.
-This did not come out of the blue but, while of great importance, was just one of the last steps after a bit less than two decades of progress on the topic.
-Indeed, one of the first attempts to go beyond problems of Manin-Mumford-Andr\'e-Oort type arguably dates back to the end of the 90s, when Bombieri, Masser and Zannier \cite{BMZ99} showed that a curve in $\mathbb{G}^n_m$ has finite intersection with the union of algebraic subgroups of codimension at least 2, provided that it is defined over the algebraic numbers and not contained in a proper coset of $\mathbb{G}^n_m$.
+This did not come out of the blue but, while of great importance, was just one of the last steps after almost two decades of progress on the topic.
+Indeed, one of the first attempts to go beyond problems of Manin-Mumford-Andr\'e-Oort type arguably dates back to the end of the 90s, when Bombieri, Masser and Zannier \cite{BMZ99} showed that a curve in $\mathbb{G}^n_m$ has finite intersection with the union of algebraic subgroups of codimension at least 2, provided that it is defined over the algebraic numbers and not contained in a translate of a proper algebraic subgroup of $\mathbb{G}^n_m$.
 Precursors of this result can be found in \cite{Schinzel89} and in the appendix to \cite{SchinzelBook} by Zannier.
+See also the conjecture on p.
+223 of \cite{Zhang_1998}.
+Maurin \cite{Maurin} later showed that the hypothesis of not being contained in a translate of a proper algebraic subgroup of $\mathbb{G}^n_m$ in \cite{BMZ99} can be replaced by the weaker but necessary hypothesis of not being contained in a proper algebraic subgroup of $\mathbb{G}^n_m$.

-In \cite{BMZ99}, the authors mentioned possible analogues of their result in the setting of abelian varieties and families thereof, and so, while Bombieri, Masser and Zannier continued their study of intersections of curves in $\mathbb{G}^n_m$ with algebraic subgroups, other people started considering the abelian analogues.
+In \cite{BMZ99}, the authors mentioned possible analogues of their result in the setting of abelian varieties and families thereof, and so, while Bombieri, Masser and Zannier continued their study of intersections of subvarieties of $\mathbb{G}^n_m$ with algebraic subgroups, other authors started considering the abelian analogues.
 The earliest work in this direction is from 2003, due to Viada \cite{Viada2003} as well as R\'emond and Viada \cite{RemVia}.